Our verdict

 New Balance FuelCell Rebel v3 vs Rebel v2

-According to those who tested it, the major improvements from the previous iteration are found in the platform, which is slightly wider to enhance stability; in the upper, whose design is different; and in the outsole, which now sees more rubber and more resistance.
+It seems like the major improvements from the previous iteration are found in the shoe's platform, which is slightly wider to enhance stability.

 new-balance-fc-rebel-v3-heel.JPG